 Sheen Resources

-There are four different types of car insurance in Australia, and only one of them is mandatory to drive legally on Australian roads.
+There are four different types of car insurance in Australia, but only one is mandatory to drive legally on Australian roads.

-Compulsory third party insurance, also known as CTP insurance or a green slip, provides compensation for anyone injured in a traffic incident, and is mandatory in all states and territories.
-In Victoria, CTP insurance is included in the cost of registering a vehicle.
+Compulsory third-party insurance, also known as CTP insurance or a green slip, provides compensation for anyone injured in a traffic incident and is mandatory in all states and territories.
+In Victoria, CTP insurance is included in registering a vehicle.
 So as long as your car is registered, you're covered by CTP insurance.

 The risks of driving without insurance